 * Click here for rating key

 Shade Cafe Restaurant Review: Here's another cool, minimalist dining room by talented visionary Carl Eaves.
 With lofty whitewashed ceilings, red-hued hardwood floors and walls painted a refreshing celery green, the old restored Heights building, boasting lots of windows, provides just the right touch of small-town charm.
-And the global-American menu created by owner-chef Claire Smith is just as enlightening.
-The seasonal menu ranges from Asian-inspired ahi poke to traditional American dishes like the molasses marinated Berkshire pork chop served with sautéed green beans, fava beans and shallots with a cauliflower-Gruyère gratin.
+And the seasonal global-American menu created by owner-chef Claire Smith is just as enlightening.
+Dishes range from Asian-inspired ahi poke to traditional American selections like the molasses marinated Berkshire pork chop served with sautéed green beans, fava beans and shallots with a cauliflower-Gruyère gratin.
 Lunchtime favorites include a burger with chipotle mayonnaise and a Cobb salad topped with sliced fried chicken.
 Weekend brunch features house-made challah french toast with apple wood-smoked bacon and two eggs.
-There are vegetarian items on the menu, as well as desserts like sticky toffee pudding cake with ice cream or the simple St. Arnold’s root beer float.
+Vegetarian items are available, too, as are desserts like sticky toffee pudding cake with ice cream or the simple St. Arnold’s root beer float.
 There’s a decent wine list, although, since Shade is in a “dry” neighborhood, you need to sign up for the Shade Private Club --- it’s free --- to be served wine, beer or cocktails.
+Happy hour starts at 3 p.m., so stop in for a cocktail and some lamb sliders and goat cheese fritters.